Thursday, February 25, 2010

 Prohibit any US entity from donating more than $600 over a 60-year period to all organized foreign political entities combined, including donations disguised as sales or purchases or other transfers.

-Ban any individual's name from appearing more than once on a ballot.
+Ban any individual's name from appearing more than once on a government election ballot.

 Ban anyone with a history of mental illness hospitalization from running for political office.

-Ban individuals who owed debts to foreign entities exceeding $3,600 in the past 60 years from political positions paying more per year than the local median annual household income per year.
+Ban individuals owing debts to foreign entities exceeding $13,100 at any time in their lifetimes from political employment paying more per year than half the local median annual household income.

 Require ballot listed judicial and legislative candidates to have lived in the areas they plan to serve for at least a lifetime total of 12 years.